Gretsch Electromatic Jet & Streamliner: Heavenly Bodies

 As with the G2622, the G2655 Streamliner Centre Block Jr. with V-stoptail shares all the same features as its G2655T sibling, minus the Bigsby.
 If you prefer to rock with a stoptail then this is the model for you.

-As you can see, Gretsch have thrown everything bar the kitchen sink into their line-up with premium appointments, the finest finishing touches and a plethora of exotic finishes to choose from.
+As you can see, with the Gretsch Electromatic Jet and Streamliner ranges, they have thrown everything but the kitchen sink into their line-up with premium appointments, the finest finishing touches and a plethora of exotic finishes to choose from.
 Whether you prefer Bigsby or Stoptail, the choice is yours.
-Don’t mind and want one of each?
-You got it!
+Fancy one of each?
+Treat yourself!

 Check out our new releases as they drop in our What’s New section, which we update daily!